 From (3) and (6), we can see that in order to obtain the optimal allocation and payments, a multi-objective optimization problem needs to be solved, which becomes extremely complicated due to our game setting that only involves incomplete information.
 Thus, in order to make this problem tangible, we analyze it from the game theory point of view.
-Generally speaking, game theory provides well-developed equilibrium concepts or optimality criteria to study the outcomes of games.
-For instance, Nash Equilibrium [12] is an important concept to measure the outcome of a non-cooperation game, which is a set of strategies, one for each player, such that no selfish player has incentive to unilaterally change his/her action.
-In order to further measure the efficiency of game outcomes, Pareto Optimality [11] is defined such that a Pareto optimal outcome cannot be improved upon without hurting at least one player.
-Often, a Nash equilibrium is not Pareto optimal while Pareto optimal outcomes may not be sustained considering the selfishness of the players.
-Further, considering the double auction scenarios of our pricing game, Competitive Equilibrium (CE) [14] is a well-known theoretical prediction of the outcomes.
+Considering the double auction scenarios of our pricing game, Competitive Equilibrium (CE) [12] is a well-known theoretical prediction of the outcomes.
 It is the price at which the number of buyers willing to buy is equal to the number of sellers willing to sell.
-Alternatively, CE can also be interpreted as where the supply and demand match [13].
-The supply function can be defined as the relationship between the acquisition costs of primary users and the number of corresponding channels; the demand function can be defined as the relationship between the reward payoffs of secondary users and the number of corresponding channels.
-We describe the supply and demand functions in Figure 1.
-Note that CE is also proved to be Pareto optimal in stationary double auction scenarios [15].
-It is worth noting that in order to achieve the CE the traditional continuous bid/ask interactions among players will involve a great amount of message exchanges and require powerful centralized control, which may not be applicable to wireless networking scenarios due to the limited bandwidth of control channels.
+Alternatively, CE can also be interpreted as where the supply and demand match [11].
+We describe the supply and demand functions of spectrum resources in Figure 1.
+Note that CE is also proved to be Pareto optimal in stationary double auction scenarios [13].